PoeCoh/Dreamland/README.md

 ## Test Table
 This table will store test results in json format.
 This is mostly for troubleshooting, RMA, sanity checks, and will not affect the process.
    - Serial Number
-   - Assembly ID
+   ~~- Assembly ID~~
-   - Assembly Revision
+   ~~- Assembly Revision~~
    - Process ID
    - Created Time
    - Results

-## Affiliated Table
+~~## Affiliated Table
 This table will  be used to link multiple serial numbers together, in cases where boards are grouped for convenience, or when boards are combined into a new assmbly.
-When groupled boards are split their affiliate records will be removed.
+When groupled boards are split their affiliate records will be removed.~~
+   ~~- Serial Number~~
+   ~~- Assembly ID~~
+   ~~- Assembly Revision~~
+   ~~- Created Date (for record removal)~~
+   ~~- Affiliated Serial Numbers Array~~

+## Assembly Table
+This contains the assembly, revision, and affiliate data for each serial number.
+While this is yet another table this removes redundant data in all other tables, so when a revision or assemlby change is made only one table needs to be updated.
    - Serial Number
    - Assembly ID
+   - Hardware Revision
-   - Assembly Revision
+   - Software Revision
-   - Created Date (for record removal)
-   - Affiliated Serial Numbers Array
+   - Affiliated Serial Numbers
+     - This field will be used to link multiple serial numbers together, in cases where boards are grouped for convenience, or when boards are combined into a new assmbly.
+When groupled boards are split their affiliate fields will be cleared.

 ## User Table
 Used to deligate tasks